pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 <div class="mt">
 {{% md %}}

-  * Use a specific version of Kubernetes for node group.
+  * Use a specific version of Kubernetes for each node group.
 This pins the nodes to a particular release in a declarative manner, instead of implicitly using the latest available version, or using a smart default where both can be updated at any moment.